DAQAA/githubforyou-workshop/references/README.md

 > Many of these projects have labels for first time submitters.
 Using these labels will get you better responses from the project’s members

 - [TestingConferences.org](http://testingconferences.org/) - A simple list of software testing conferences and workshops published collaboratively with the testing community.
 - [Des Moines Web Collective](http://dsmwebcollective.com/) - The [Des Moines Web Collective](http://dsmwebcollective.com/about/) is a collaborative, community-driven resource focused on bringing together web design and development professionals in the Des Moines metro area.
-Here you'll find a list of local user groups and local tech events in the Des Moines metro.
+Here you'll find a list of local user groups and tech events in the Des Moines metro.
 The best part: You can contribute your own events!
 - [Tech Community Slacks](https://github.com/ladyleet/tech-community-slacks) - This is a list of tech community Slack teams, organized by region.
 If your group has a Slack team, you can add it here.
 - [Wordpress.com Desktop App](https://github.com/Automattic/wp-calypso)
 - Babel, Node / NPM, Rails